Kameshwarsingh/jwt-integration-examples/README.md

 This example uses Spring-boot to create standalone http web-application and REST Api.

 1. Spring-boot: 	Used for creating stand-alone, spring-boot based application
 2. Okat :  We will use Okta as Authorization server.
-Okat will Authenticate user, Provision access-token (JWT) and will Authorize access (validate jwt token) when one ties to access data/API on resource server.
+Okat will Authenticate user, Provision access-token (JWT) and will Authorize access (validate jwt token) to Resource-Server.

 ### Modules and responsibilities
 1.	resource-server-api: This module renders data, acts as a data provider.
 All its APIs are secured and can be accessed only if valid jwt/access-token is presented.